A new leader takes flight

 The A320neo (new engine option) benefits from propulsion technology improvements being prepared by engine manufacturers.

-Launched in December 2010, the NEO programme features the choice of two new engines (Pratt & Whitney’s PurePower PW1100G-JM, and the LEAP-1A from CFM) on A319, A320 and A321 aircraft, along with the Sharklet wingtip devices.
-Combined with innovative new layouts which offer airlines higher seat counts at the same Airbus modern comfort standard, the NEO provides a 20 per cent fuel burn improvement per seat.
+Launched in December 2010, the NEO programme features the choice of two new engines (Pratt & Whitney’s PurePower PW1100G-JM, and the LEAP-1A from CFM) on A319neo, A320neo and A321neo aircraft, along with the Sharklet wingtip devices.
+Combined with innovative new layouts which offer airlines higher seat counts at the same Airbus modern comfort standard, Airbus philosophy for continuous improvement will increase the NEO’s fuel burn improvement compared to current-generation aircraft from 15 per cent from Day One to 20 per cent per seat by 2020.

 The A320 Family heralded a new era for single-aisle aircraft, introducing the latest technology and innovation in a category of aircraft that had not seen true modernisation since the dawn of the jet age.